-TOTAL CARBON EMISSIONS FROM CDL’S CORE OPERATIONS IN SINGAPORE (Tonnes CO2e)
+TOTAL CARBON EMISSIONS FROM CDL’S OPERATIONS IN SINGAPORE (Tonnes CO2e)

-CARBON EMISSIONS INTENSITY OF CDL’S CORE OPERATIONS IN SINGAPORE (kg CO2e/m2)
+CARBON EMISSIONS INTENSITY OF CDL’S OPERATIONS IN SINGAPORE (kg CO2e/m2)

 |•||Figures stated in charts may not add up due to rounding of decimals.|

-TOTAL CARBON EMISSIONS FROM CDL’S CORE OPERATIONS IN SINGAPORE AND SIX KEY SUBSIDIARIES (Tonnes CO2e)
+TOTAL CARBON EMISSIONS FROM CDL’S OPERATIONS IN SINGAPORE AND SIX KEY SUBSIDIARIES (Tonnes CO2e)

-Since 2014, CDL has started reporting the carbon emissions of our key subsidiaries to ensure greater disclosure and accountability of the Group’s carbon footprint.
-Given CDL’s strong commitment to climate action and environmental protection, the behaviour and practices of our subsidiaries are also important to us.
+Since 2014, CDL started reporting the carbon emissions of our key subsidiaries to ensure greater disclosure and accountability of the Group’s carbon footprint.
+Given CDL’s strong commitment to climate action and environmental protection, the environmental performance and practices of our subsidiaries are important to us.

 |*||Data represents Le Grove Office only.
 Le Grove Serviced Residences was closed for renovation from December 2016 to July 2018.|

-CDL is committed to enhancing the environmental performance of our properties by investing in infrastructure enhancements when required.
-Leading by example, we voluntarily reduced our annual carbon emissions to net-zero for our corporate office operations including our data centre, and for 11 Tampines Concourse – the first CarbonNeutral development in Singapore and Asia Pacific.
-Besides carbon neutralising the construction phase of 11 Tampines Concourse, we also annually offset emissions from its operations, including that of its tenants.
+Since 2009, CDL has been voluntarily reducing our annual carbon emissions to net zero for our corporate office operations including our data centre, and 11 Tampines Concourse – the first CarbonNeutral® development in Singapore and the Asia Pacific.